11968-ship-it/holbertonschool-hbnb/part1/README.md

 It ensures proper validation, enforces business rules like email uniqueness and password security, and clearly defines the interaction between the API, business logic, and persistence layers.

 ### 2) Place Creation
 This section explains how a Place is created in the HBnB application.
+When a user wants to create a new place listing, the process involves several steps: the API receives the request, the business logic validates and processes it, and the place data is finally stored in the database.

-It shows how the request flows through the system layers and how components interact:
+It illustrates how the request flows through the system layers and how the different components interact:

 * The interaction between the client and API
 * The role of the facade in orchestrating business logic